Catherine S. Woolley: Rockefeller University

 sex hormones affects hippocampal structure in adult rats.

 University of Washington

-Between 1993-1998, Woolley worked as a postdoc at the University of Washington in Seattle, with Philip Schwartzkroin.
+Between 1993 and 1998, Woolley worked as a postdoc at the University of Washington in Seattle, with Philip Schwartzkroin.
 There she applied electrophysiology techniques and ultrastructural analysis to the study of hormonal effects in the brain.
 She studied the effects of estrogen on the release of GABA in the hippocampus.

 In 2000, she received the Cortical Explorer Award in recognition of her work on neuroanatomy and brain activity.